 My wife and I religiously go to “Back to School Night” and attend every teacher conference.
 We are in routine contact with the teachers through email and we give our kids plenty of secondary education as well (Chinese and German language classes).

 My daughter just started 6th grade and she was excited and nervous to finally go to a “big” school.
 We visited her school and met all her teachers during the Back to School Night a few weeks ago.
 Now she has to navigate the hallways to get to her classes and remember her locker combination.
-She has all the normal classes like French, Math, Science, Social Studies and PE, but there subtle and interesting differences than when I was in school.
+She has all the normal classes like French, Math, Science, Social Studies, and PE, but there are subtle and interesting differences than when I was in school.

-Of course I didn’t expect things to stay the same from when I was in 6th grade – I expected some technological enhancements – but what I didn’t expect was just how intertwined things got.
+Of course, I didn’t expect things to stay the same from when I was in 6th grade - I expected some technological enhancements - but what I didn’t expect was just how intertwined things got.

 She even has a Research class that meets once a week where the students learn how to use the Internet to research, evaluate, and properly reference material.

 The funny thing about this?
 She doesn’t complain about doing her homework.
 She accesses her work online through her iPhone and does her homework.
 She takes to education enabled by technology like a fish to water.

 What my daughter doesn’t realize is that her education is slowly becoming customized.
 While the average American complains about Common Core and how it doesn’t make sense to them.
 Now, entrepreneurs are figuring out ways to customize learning to each child.

 Children and adults all learn at different paces and in different ways.
 Some people and children are visual learners, others auditory, and some learn by doing (tactile learning).
 Why, then, should the “one sized fits all” method of education be applied to all children?

 While I’m not an education expert, I do believe that everyone can learn and have a rich education.
 The hard part is figuring out how each child learns and I believe the computer is the way forward.